MichaelCurrin/code-cookbook/recipes/ci-cd/netlify/README.md

 ## Setup a site

-1. Create an account Netlify.
+1. Create an account on Netlify.
 2. Create a new site - select a repo GitHub (or BitBucket or GitLab).
 3. Set your config options (see next section).
 4. Rename the site domain.